hapax/hapax.github.io/assets/teaching.md

 I was not a natural symbol manipulator, so maths bored me senseless.

 Let me illustrate with a snapshot of the scrubland.
-Here are some exercises from a popular Australian textbook for the most advanced maths class.
+Here are some calculus exercises from a popular Australian textbook.
-The subject is calculus, one of the great landmarks not only of mathematics, but of human thought.
+Calculus is, without exaggeration, one of the great landmarks of human thought.
 What does the textbook make of it?

 <figure>